EliLillyCo/LillyMol/docs/Molecule_Tools/fileconv.md

 things better done via heuristics.
 Most use of fileconv relies on heuristics, but there have been times when a saltfile has been needed.

+An example saltfile is included as (saltfile)[/contrib/data/saltfile.smi] derived from Chembl and other sources.

 ###-f saltsmartsfile=\<file\>
 Designed to read an RDKit salt file - those are smarts.
 They must match all the atoms in the fragment.
 This makes no sense, but is included for